Ole Gunnar Solskjaer takes Nicky Butt and young Manchester United squad to Astana

 By James Cooper, Sky Sports News

-Nicky Butt will travel to Kazakhstan with the Manchester United first-team squad, a sign that Ole Gunnar Solskjaer is preparing to take a young travelling party for the game with Astana.
+Nicky Butt will travel to Kazakhstan with the Manchester United first-team squad, a sign that Ole Gunnar Solskjaer is preparing to select a young squad for the game with Astana.

 Butt, formerly the head of the club's academy, switched roles in July and became the head of first-team development to focus on the progress of United's young talent.

+One of the youngsters confirmed to be part of the squad to take on Astana is defender Max Taylor, who could make his first United appearance.

+The 19-year-old was diagnosed with cancer 14 months ago but underwent a successful treatment programme and returned to training in September.

-United will jet to Kazakhstan on Tuesday afternoon for their fifth Europa League game of the campaign after having already qualified to the round of 32 with a 3-0 win over Partizan earlier this month.
+United flew out to Kazakhstan on Tuesday afternoon for their fifth Europa League game of the campaign after having already qualified to the round of 32 with a 3-0 win over Partizan earlier this month.

 The Group L game on Thursday evening in Nur-Sultan will see them faced with temperatures below -10 degrees Celsius, with players, staff and fans recommended to only spend 10 minutes outside in the open air at a time.